Simon1019/TreeCo/README.md

 Introduction
 =====
 > Our team project purpose is to build a modern, useful application that could help Treeco to manage their business easier than before.
 Our team project is trying to provide a cross-platform application.
-The application could help the user to buy the tree more easier.
+The application could help the user to buy the tree more easier that increases TreeCo’s sales.
 >

 Installation